jbowdre/runtimeterror/content/posts/spotlight-on-torchlight/index.md

 echo "TORCHLIGHT_TOKEN=torch_[...]" > ./.env # [tl! .cmd]
 ```

 [^free]: Torchlight is free for sites which don't generate revenue, though it does require a link back to `torchlight.dev`.
 I stuck the attribution link in the footer.
-More pricing info [here].
+More pricing info [here](https://torchlight.dev/#pricing).

 #### Installation
 I then used `npm` to install Torchlight in the root of my Hugo repo: